 - Prostate cancer was the most diagnosed cancer among men treated at SAMC with 185 cases.

-- Lung Cancer was second most diagnosed cancer treated at SAMC with a total of 174 cases diagnosed in men and women – 103 men/71 women.
+- Lung Cancer was the second most diagnosed cancer treated at SAMC with a total of 174 cases diagnosed in men and women – 103 men/71 women.

 Source: Southeast Cancer Center's 2010 Annual Report